 Statistics and Microeconomics Requirement

-To ensure a smooth start in our program, we require the completion of basic statistics and microeconomics courses from an accredited institution prior to enrollment.
-Students must submit transcripts with the course name(s) and grade(s) along with their application (or prior to enrollment for courses taken during the summer.)
+We require the completion of basic statistics and microeconomics courses from an accredited institution (with a grade of "B" or higher) prior to enrollment.
+Alternatively, applicants may obtain a Certificate of Completion through this microeconomics course and this statistics course to satisfy the prerequisite coursework.
+Students must submit official transcripts with the course name(s) and grade(s) and/or the approved Certificates of Completion along with their application (or by August 1st for courses taken during the summer prior to enrollment).